Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Numerical simulations and results

 where $\Omega$, proportional to the variance of the distribution $\rho(\gamma_T)$, is obtained from

-and it is expected to be $T$-independent in the limit of large $T$.
+where the brackets represents average is over the distribution (\ref{eq18}) while $\Omega$ is expected to be $T$-independent in the limit of large $T$.

 We computed the FTLE for simulations at different Reynolds numbers corresponding to runs $B_2$, $B_4$, $C_2$, $C_3$, $C_4$, $C_5$, $D_1$, $D_2$, and $D_3$ of Table~\ref{tab1}.
-For all runs, we excluded the initial FTLEs in Eq.~(\ref{eq14}) from the statistics, allowing the perturbation to align with the most unstable direction of the system.
+For all runs, we excluded from the statistics the initial transient during which the perturbation aligns with the most unstable direction of the system.
 For the three cases at the highest Reynolds numbers, we compensated for the increased computational cost by averaging over nine independent, shorter simulations run in parallel, each of which with different realizations of the forcing $f(\bm{x})$ and initial perturbation noise $W(\bm{x})$.
+All rescaling times $\tau$ were kept around the Kolmogorov time scale of the simulation $\tau_\nu$, more precisely, between $\tau/\tau_\nu\in[0.5,0.8]$ depending on the run.

 Figure~\ref{fig5} shows a representative realization of the field $\theta(\bm{x})$ along with its corresponding perturbation field $\delta\theta(\bm{x})$.
-The error seems to accumulate predominantly in filamentary zones between coherent structures.
+The errors accumulate predominantly in filamentary zones between coherent structures.
 These regions are dominated by small-scale structures formed by energy transfer from larger scales \citep{pierrehumbert1994spectra}.
 Since such structures appear intermittently in time, the convergence of the FTLE statistics requires very long simulations, as discussed below.

+The distribution of the error field among scales, right before the rescaling, is shown in Fig.~\ref{fig6} where we plot, together with the energy spectra $E(k)$, the error spectra defined in a similar way as $E_{\Delta}(k)=\langle |\delta \hat{\theta}({\bf k})|^2 \rangle/2$.
+We observe that for all simulations, the error is concentrated at small scales $k \ell_{\nu} \simeq 0.1$ close to the dissipative range.
+We remark that the relative magnitude $E_{\Delta}(k)/E(k)$ is very small, ensuring that the perturbation remains in the linear regime.

-Figure~\ref{fig6} presents the FTLE for the different runs as a function of the average time $T$.
+Figure~\ref{fig7} presents the FTLE for the different runs as a function of the average time $T$.
 We see that in all the cases, the average FTLE converges, after a long transient and for $T \gtrsim 200\tau_f$, to the asymptotic value, which represents the Lyapunov exponent of the flow.